kenkaijie/CookingRecipes/README.md

 # CookingRecipes
-Just a Collection of Cooking Receipes
+Just a Collection of Cooking Recipes